 Tuck the lining inside the bag.

 Done!
-I would love it if you tagged your Tiny Bags on social media with #sewcanshe so I can find them and see.
-Or upload a picture in our next Show Off Saturday post!
+I would love it if you tagged your Tiny Totes that you made from my Tiny Bag Sewing Pattern on social media with #sewcanshe so I can find them and see.

 Thanks so much for following my blog. ❤️

 Every day we feature a different tutorial and let you download the Optimized for Printing PDF for free (it’s usually $2)!

 Thank you for subscribing to the SewCanShe Newsletter!
 Only our subscribers know what the featured tutorial is so they can grab the PDF for free.

 Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
 Check it out.